 Some organizations support the concept of immunity.
 “Long-term care workers and centers are on the frontline of this pandemic response, and it is critical that states provide the necessary liability protection staff and providers need to provide care during this difficult time without fear of reprisal,” said Mark Parkinson.
 Parkinson serves as the president and CEO of the American Health Care Association (AHCA).
 AHCA provides representation and membership for non-profit and proprietary facilities alike.

 Debbie Gough, a lawyer with experience suing nursing homes, disagrees.
 “Everyone wants to see frontline health care providers protected from any kind of lawsuit, but I do think that knowing there is immunity out there could deter people from trying to get justice, and that would be a real shame.”
 She’s not the only one who is calling out failure in nursing homes.
 Pennsylvania Attorney General Josh Shapiro has open criminal investigations into many of his state’s nursing homes.

 What to do if a loved one had COVID-19 due to nursing home oversight

 Oversight can take many forms.
 It can be an understaffed or undertrained facility or not following proper protocols or record keeping.
 In extreme forms, it can be gross neglect.
 Even with immunity, gross neglect does not fall under the immunity blanket.
 Often also excluded is the act of not following physicians’ orders concerning sanitation, hygiene, protocols, or medications.

-Nursing homes and long-term care, while understandably in a ground-zero situation, have a responsibility to their residents.
-If they acted in a way that caused infectious diseases to spread or death to occur, you may be entitled to compensation.
+Nursing homes and long-term care are understandably in a ground-zero situation.
+However, they have a responsibility to their residents.
+If they caused infectious diseases to spread or death to occur, you may be entitled to compensation.
 Damages claimed could include medical expenses, pain and suffering, loss of enjoyment, and emotional distress.